litchipi/blog/posts/infosec/copyit_until_you_make_it.md

     proxy.loop()
 ```

-Imagine when submiting a HTTP form, the website expects you to include in the request
+Imagine when submitting a HTTP form, the website expects you to include in the request
 the value of a token that is randomly generated for each page reloading.
 (Situation encountered during a CTF)
 Here I simply have to grab the value of the token in `handle_response` and store